abhiiii-shek/PRODIGY_WD_04/README.md

-# PRODIGY_WD_04
+# PRODIGY_WD_05

-his code is for the submission of Mini Project of 2nd year.
+This code is for the submission of Mini Project of 2nd year.
 I have created Weather Web fetching page using HTML CSS JS. location can be fetched by automatically detacting location as well as manually.